Adrianordp/digital_twin_frontend/ROADMAP.md

 **Deliverable**: Functional simulation creation form

 ### 2.3 Basic State Display
-- [ ] Create `StateDisplay` component
-- [ ] Fetch and display current simulation state
-- [ ] Format state data in a readable way (table or cards)
-- [ ] Add refresh button to manually update state
-- [ ] Handle cases where no simulation is active
-- [ ] Style the state display for clarity

-All items for Phase 2.3 completed — `StateDisplay` component added, wired into the app, and covered by unit tests.

  - [x] Create `StateDisplay` component
  - [x] Fetch and display current simulation state